Virtual Network Service Endpoints

 Service endpoints provide the following benefits:

-- Improved security for your Azure service resources: With service endpoints, Azure service resources can be secured to your virtual network.
-Securing service resources to a virtual network provide improved security by fully removing public Internet access to resources, and allowing traffic only from your virtual network.
+Improved security for your Azure service resources: VNet private address space can be overlapping and so, cannot be used to uniquely identify traffic originating from your VNet.
+Service endpoints provide the ability to secure Azure service resources to your virtual network, by extending VNet identity to the service.
+Once service endpoints are enabled in your virtual network, you can secure Azure service resources to your virtual network by adding a virtual network rule to the resources.
+This provides improved security by fully removing public Internet access to resources, and allowing traffic only from your virtual network.

 Optimal routing for Azure service traffic from your virtual network: Today, any routes in your virtual network that force Internet traffic to your premises and/or virtual appliances, known as forced-tunneling, also force Azure service traffic to take the same route as the Internet traffic.
 Service endpoints provide optimal routing for Azure traffic.

 Endpoints always take service traffic directly from your virtual network to the service on the Microsoft Azure backbone network.
 Keeping traffic on the Azure backbone network allows you to continue auditing and monitoring outbound Internet traffic from your virtual networks, through forced-tunneling, without impacting service traffic.
 Learn more about user-defined routes and forced-tunneling.

 Simple to set up with less management overhead: You no longer need reserved, public IP addresses in your virtual networks to secure Azure resources through IP firewall.
 There are no NAT or gateway devices required to set up the service endpoints.
 Service endpoints are configured through a simple click on a subnet.
 There is no additional overhead to maintaining the endpoints.

 - The feature is available only to virtual networks deployed through the Azure Resource Manager deployment model.